andrewufrank/dainoSite/DNB_Minimal/03titleBroken.md

 ---
-title:  03title **with** ref /lf/ second line of title
+title:  03title **with**   /lf/ second line of title
 abstract: '"03abstract: The web pages are /lf/   structured as a tree."'
-version:  draft # publish the /lf/ causes trouble with latex
+version:  private # publish # the /lf/ causes trouble with latex and tufte
 date: 2023-03-31

 ---